grofit/bindingsrx/readme.md

 - Supports one and two way binding
 - Helpers for creating your own custom bindings
 - Works with `ReactiveProperty<T>` and regular values
+- Simplifies complex UI interactions, such as binding dropdown options

 As mentioned it works with the unirx `ReactiveProperty<T>` but does not need them, so for example if I had a reactive property I could do: